 If you’ve ever watched from the gate as your plane lands, disembarks passengers, and boards your group in under an hour, you know there isn’t nearly enough time for a deep cleaning between every flight.
 So those seats you and your family are about to settle into for the next few hours?
 Chances are they’re practically swimming in germs.

-The Filthy Five: These Are the Germiest Surfaces on the Plane
+The Germiest Surfaces on the Plane

 How to Clean and Disinfect an Airplane Seat

 To clean your airplane seat, use a disinfectant wipe to thoroughly wipe down the entire seat.
-Pay special attention to the headrest (any paper or cloth covering over the headrest likely hasn’t been changed in a while), the seatbelt, arm rest, tray table, and the entertainment system screen and controller.
-Seatback pockets are tough to fully sanitize, so try to avoid using those as much as possible.
-You can bring your own seatback organizer if you want to keep all your essentials easily accessible without all the germs.
+Pay special attention to the headrest (any paper or cloth covering over the headrest likely hasn’t been changed in a while), the seatbelt buckle, arm rest, tray table, and the entertainment system screen and controller.
+If you’re in a window seat, you’ll also want to wipe down any surfaces you’ll be leaning against or touching.

 Note that a regular sanitizing wipe can sometimes wreak havoc on a touchscreen, so you may want to bring along a travel-sized disinfectant wipe that’s specially designed for electronics.
 Use that on your personal TV screen, lest you sabotage your only hope of entertainment for the plane ride.
 (Or better yet, bring your own tablet and headphones.)
 Save an extra disinfectant wipe for the bathroom door handle, too.